Indian (1996 film): Casting and filming

-Sydney Harbour Bridge is seen in the song "Telephone Manipol".
+Sydney Harbour Bridge, which appears in the song "Telephone Manipol".

 Shankar tried to cast Aishwarya Rai to make her debut and portray the leading female role.
 Her commitment to her advertisement agency until October 1995 meant that she was unavailable to sign the film.
 Subsequently, Manisha Koirala was selected after Shankar was impressed with her performance in Bombay (1995).
 The producers wanted Radhika to play the pair of the older Kamal Haasan in the film, but her television commitments meant that she was unable to sign a contract.
 Urvashi subsequently replaced her, only for Shankar to throw her out for missing a day's schedule to attend her sister's wedding.
 The role was finally handed to Sukanya, who had previously appeared alongside Kamal Haasan in Mahanadhi (1994).
 Bollywood actress Urmila Matondkar was signed to play another leading role after the producers were impressed with her performance and the success of her 1995 Hindi film, Rangeela.
 Malayalam character actor Nedumudi Venu signed on to play the role of CBI officer Krishnaswamy at Haasan's recommendation, while Nassar dubbed his voice.
 The producers engaged Hollywood make-up artists Michael Westmore and Michael Jones to work on the designs for the senior Kamal Haasan's and Sukanya's look in the film.
 The senior Kamal Haasan's look for the character Senapathy was based on Haasan's father.
 Shankar initially wanted P. C. Sreeram to handle cinematography; however due to his other commitments, Jeeva was chosen as cinematographer.
 One of the assistant directors chanced upon a book by varma kalai practitioner R. Rajendran about the martial art, and Rajendran was hired to teach Haasan the same.